tejaskamtam/notes/index.md

 ---

 ## Welcome!👋🏽
 Philosophy, politics, technology.
 If you enjoy the content, reach out via <a href="https://tejaskamtam.com/#contact">my contact form</a>.
-All views are my own. *ab absurdo, ad veritas*
+All views are my own, raw and unfiltered. *ab absurdo, ad veritas*